ShubhamAmbre11/Power-bi_SuperStore_Sales_Dashboard/README.md

 # Power-bi_SuperStore_Sales_Dashboard

-Project Summary: Superstore Sales Dashboard and Forecasting with Power BI
+Superstore Sales Dashboard and Forecasting with Power BI

 This project involves the creation of an interactive and comprehensive sales dashboard for a superstore using Power BI.
 The dashboard provides detailed insights into various aspects of sales performance, including profit, quantity, sales, segment, payment mode, region, and category.
 Additionally, it includes a 15-day sales forecast based on order date.